 Responsive Only to Event Causation Able to Act Freely as a Causation Agent

 I hope this very brief summary helps you make the reasonable and logical case for our lives as living souls.
-Be sure to visit our homepage to download the free Bible insert from the link in the right column.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.

 For more information about the scientific and philosophical evidence pointing to a Divine Creator, please read God’s Crime Scene: A Cold-Case Detective Examines the Evidence for a Divinely Created Universe.
 This book employs a simple crime scene strategy to investigate eight pieces of evidence in the universe to determine the most reasonable explanation.
 The book is accompanied by an eight-session God’s Crime Scene DVD Set(and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.